E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/index.rst

     ./modules/PaPIM/readme

-**PaPIM** is the current version of the code with all included functionalities.
+**PaPIM** is the current version of the code, including all available functionalities.

 The following modules make up the PaPIM code and can be used as stand-alone software libraries for e.g. sampling of the Wigner distribution, sampling of the classical Boltzmann distribution, or building MPI parallelized Fortran codes.
 Such libraries are rarely available to the community in a Fortran program format.
-Some of the functionalities coded within the code are specifically design for computation of infrared spectra, and serve as a template for the user to implement its own functionalities.
+Some of the functionalities within the code are specifically designed for computation of infrared spectra, and serve as a template for the user to implement its own functionalities.